Marriage License + Ceremony

 Your officiant conducts a civil or semi-formal ceremony and completes the minister signature on the license.
 Proof and documentation concepts are explained here: What Is Proof of Marriage?.

-The goal is a clean, accurate record that supports benefits, immigration, and international use cases, aligned with the broader guides: How Can I Get Married Today? and Steps to Getting Married in One Day.
+The goal is a clean, accurate record that supports benefits, immigration, and international use cases, aligned with: How Can I Get Married Today? and Steps to Getting Married in One Day.

 Many couples use their marriage certificate for immigration or overseas recognition.
 Helpful reading: Marriage for Immigration Purposes, Marriage for K-1 Visa, International Couples.
 Apostille support for international use is available through Orange County Apostille.